joeldodson/jsonloggeriso8601datetime/README.md

 edit myConfig.py to give the dict a variable name, then import myConfig, name you gave your dict variable, to your project and use that dict in setConfig.

 For the log file output, the package will ensure the directory exists before trying to write to the log file.
-This is done by the MakedirFileHandler subclass.
+This is done by the MakedirFileHandler class.
 Check out the wrappers.py module in jsonloggeriso8601datetime package if you're curious.

 ## Configuration